joshuatalib/AI_weather_quest/docs/source/training_data.rst

 Participants are welcome to use any forecast or observational dataset to develop their AI/ML forecasting model.
 To support initial model development/training, post-processed ERA5 and MSWEP data is avaliable through the retrieve_training_data.py module.
 Data through this module includes:

 - Weekly-means of ERA5 temperature (K) and mean sea level pressure (Pa) spanning the period of 1979 to 2024.
-- Weekly accumulations of MSWEP precipitation (mm day^{-1}) covering the same period.
+- Weekly accumulations of MSWEP precipitation (mm day\ :sup:`-1`) covering the same period.

 Importing Retrieve Training Data Functions
 --------------------------------------------